Top 7 Welding Techniques Every Beginner Should Know

 5. Oxy-Acetylene Welding

-Best for: Cutting, brazing, repair work
+Best for: Cutting, brazing, light repair jobs

 Pros:

-• No electricity needed
+• No power source needed

 Cons:

-• Less control for precision welding
+• Less control than modern arc welding

-• Slower process
+• Slower and less precise

 6. Spot Welding